GPstuff - Gaussian process models for Bayesian analysis 4.6

 - Mari Myllymäki, Aila Särkkä and Aki Vehtari (2013).
 Hierarchical second-order analysis of replicated spatial point patterns with non-spatial covariates.
 In Spatial Statistics, in press.
-Abstract on the journal web page.
+Online 13 August, 2013.
 PDF.

 - Aki Vehtari, Karita Reijonsaari, Olli-Pekka Kahilakoski, Markus V. Paananen, Willem van Mechelen, and Simo Taimela (2013).
 The Influence of Selective Participation in a Physical Activity Intervention on the Generalizability of Findings.
 In Journal of Occupational and Environmental Medicine, 56(3):291 297.
 Online 13 January 2014

 - Lari Veneranta, Richard Hudd and Jarno Vanhatalo (2013).
 Reproduction areas of sea-spawning Coregonids reflect the environment in shallow coastal waters.
 Marine Ecology Progress Series, 477:231-250.